Stephen Chbosky: Career

 In the mid-2000s, Chbosky decided, on the advice of his agent, to begin looking for work in television in addition to film.
 Finding he "enjoyed the people [he met who were working] in television", Chbosky agreed to serve as co-creator, executive producer, and writer of the CBS serial television drama Jericho, which premiered in September 2006.
 The series revolves around the inhabitants of the fictional small town of Jericho, Kansas in the aftermath of several nuclear attacks.
 Chbosky has said the relationship between Jake Green, the main character, and his mother, reflected "me and my mother in a lot of ways".
-The first season of Jericho received lackluster ratings, and CBS canceled the show in May 2007.
+The first season of Jericho had lackluster ratings, and CBS canceled the show in May 2007.
 A grassroots campaign to revive the series convinced CBS to renew the series for a second season, which premiered on February 12, 2008, before being canceled once more in March 2008.

 Chbosky wrote the screenplay of and directed the film The Perks of Being a Wallflower, based on his novel.
 Production took place in mid-2011, and the film was released in fall 2012.
 The film starred Logan Lerman, Emma Watson and Ezra Miller.
 Chbosky was nominated in the Best Adapted Screenplay category for the 2013 Writers Guild Awards, and the film won the 2013 Independent Spirit Awards for Best First Feature, as well as the 2013 People's Choice Award for Best Dramatic Movie.

-Chbosky re-wrote Evan Spiliotopoulos's original script for the 2017 live action reboot of Disney's Beauty and the Beast, directed by Bill Condon and starring Emma Watson as Belle.
+Chbosky re-wrote Evan Spiliotopoulos original script for the 2017 live action reboot of Disney's Beauty and the Beast, directed by Bill Condon and starring Emma Watson as Belle and Dan Stevens as the Beast.
 Chbosky and Watson developed a close relationship during the production of The Perks of Being a Wallflower.
 The adaptation was faithful to the original 1991 animated film Beauty and the Beast, with all the original musical numbers included.
 The film was released on March 17, 2017.

 Chbosky directed the 2017 film Wonder, co-written by Chbosky, Jack Thorne, and Steve Conrad and based on the 2012 novel of the same name by R. J. Palacio.
 The film starred Julia Roberts, Owen Wilson, and Jacob Tremblay, and was released on November 17, 2017.

 On November 29, 2018, Universal Pictures announced that Chbosky was in talks to direct the film adaptation of Steven Levenson and Pasek & Paul's Tony Award-winning musical, Dear Evan Hansen.
 On June 11, 2020, he was officially confirmed to direct the film.
 It stars Ben Platt in the title role, which he originated on Broadway, along with Kaitlyn Dever, Amandla Stenberg, Nik Dodani, Colton Ryan, Amy Adams, Danny Pino and Julianne Moore.
 The film had its world premiere at the 2021 Toronto International Film Festival on September 9, 2021 as its Opening Night Gala Presentation, and was released in theaters on September 24, 2021.

-In October 2019, Chbosky's second novel, Imaginary Friend, debuted as a Top 10 New York Times Best Seller.
+In October 2019, Chbosky's second novel, Imaginary Friend, debuted as a Top 10 The New York Times Best Seller.